vonovak/react-native-simple-toast/README.md

   backgroundColor: 'blue',
 });

-Toast.show('This is toast with tapToDismissEnabled.', Toast.LONG, {
+Toast.show('This is a toast that can be dismissed (iOS only).', Toast.LONG, {
   tapToDismissEnabled: true,
 });
 ```